harshith-arunkumar/RFTaskProse/README.md

 # RFTaskProse

+USAGE:
-Usage: Download the repo and open "prose.soln" in Visual Studio 2017.
+Download the repo and open "prose.soln" in Visual Studio 2017.
 The folder "ProseTutorial" contains my grammar, semantics and witness function code files.

 Code repository containing my assignment content for the RF task on PROSE.

+Problem Statement:
-Problem Statement: Your goal is to take a list of positive integers and check if you can operate on them to get a desired value.
+Your goal is to take a list of positive integers and check if you can operate on them to get a desired value.
 The only operators you have are Add, Multiply, Divide and ElementAt.
 Also, we do not care if all the numbers in the list are used or not; and a number can be used multiple times as well.
 As an example, say you have {[1, 2, 3, 4], 7} then your output can consists of programs like :